woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

 Feature plugin for the Gutenberg Products block.

 **Getting Started:**
 1. Make sure you have Gutenberg 2.2+ and WooCommerce 3.3.1+ installed and active.
-There were some changes in the way gutenblock scripts are enqueued in Gutenberg 2.2, so this won't work with earlier versions.
 2. Get a copy of this plugin using the green "Clone or download" button on the right.
 Activate the plugin.
 3. On Gutenberg posts you should now have a Products block available.